dpdev69/byewall/README.md

 ByeWall

-ByeWall is a minimal Safari Web Extension (macOS & iOS) that skips paywalls so you can read any article instantly.
+ByeWall is a minimal Web Extension that skips paywalls so you can read any article instantly.
 One click from your toolbar unlocks archived content or archives uncached pages on the spot.

 ⸻